 Israel's tariff classification is based on the Harmonized System (HS) Code.
 Israel’s Customs and Purchase Tax Tariff is the main instrument used for the classification of goods.
 The correct classification of goods is the key to determining tax rates, as well as obtaining various authorizations, permits and licenses, and all other conditions of importation, in accordance to the applicable laws, regulations and instructions.
 We recommend contacting a professional customs broker for consultation since classification of goods requires professional knowledge.
-Israeli Customs provides free classification information for up to three products per request.
+Israeli Customs provides free pre-ruling classification information.
 A request should include a detailed description of the goods, a catalog with the technical information and/or any other relevant information.
 In addition, Customs may also require a sample of the material/product, lab testing results, authorizations from institutes/authorized government agencies, import license and any other documents as required by the specific Customs Department.
-For additional information and where to send classification request: http://ozar.mof.gov.il/customs/eng/mainpage.htm .
-The website for the Israel Tax Authority, with information on Customs and other taxes, can be found at: http://ozar.mof.gov.il/customs/eng/mainpage.htm

 In general, Israel offers a good commercial environment for U.S. companies.
 The United States-Israel Free Trade Agreement (FTA) has eliminated almost all tariffs, leaving Israel's agricultural sector as the only one with substantial barriers.
 The FTA also provides for a joint committee comprised of representatives from both countries to review the functioning of the agreement.
 Israel is a member of the World Trade Organization (WTO).